caufieldjh/tubduck/README.md

 ### Neo4j authentication issues

 When setting up the Neo4j database, it may raise an error like *Neo.ClientError.Security.Unauthorized: The client is unauthorized due to authentication failure.* Ensure you've set up the initial password as described above.
-Otherwsie, stop the server and remove any previously existing database(s) as follows:
+Otherwise, stop the server and remove any previously existing database(s) as follows:

 `sudo systemctl stop neo4j`